Skip to content

 3. I had bought the cookies before going to the potluck dinner.

-The first sentence, ‘you’ve caught me at a bad time‘, uses the ‘caught‘ with the present tense auxiliary verb, ‘have‘ (indicated by the contraction ‘you’ve‘).
-The pairing of have or has + [past participle] is what forms the present perfect tense in grammar.
+The first sentence, ‘you’ve caught me at a bad time‘, uses ‘caught‘ with the present tense auxiliary verb, ‘have‘ (indicated by the contraction ‘you’ve‘).
+The pairing of have or has + [past participle] forms the present perfect tense in grammar.

 The second and third sentences both use the past tense had + [past participle] to form the past perfect tense.
 E.g., “she had taught“, and “had bought“.

-Keep in mind, most verbs appear identical as a past tense and past participle, and simply end in “-ed”.
+Keep in mind, most verbs appear look the same in the past tense and as a past participle, and will simply end in “-ed”.
 Irregular verbs use other endings such as “-en,” “-n,” “-ne,” and “-t” (driven, knelt, leapt, etc.)

 The present and past participle